cwchentw/coru/README.md

 # coru

-`coru`, aka code ruler, add line numbers and, optionally, width numbers to source code in the form of its comments.
+`coru`, aka code ruler, add line numbers to source code in the form of its comments.
 Commented source code are mainly used as demonstrative code snippets.

 ## Warning

-`coru` and her sister programs are still experimental.
+`coru` and her sister program `uncoru` are still *experimental*.
 Back up your code before using either.

 ## `coru` and her Sister Programs

 * `coru` adds line numbers and, optionally, width numbers to source
-* `corucb` does the same code conversion as `coru` but for clipboard data
-* `uncoru` removes line numbers and width numbers from source left by `coru`
+* `uncoru` removes line numbers from source modified by `coru`
-* `uncorucb` does the same code conversion as `uncoru` but for clipboard data

 ## Why `coru`?